nickcotter/getting-and-cleaning-data/Codebook.md

 #### Codebook
 Generated on
-2017-07-15 14:40:06
+2017-07-15 14:50:48

 #### Process:
-Merge the training and the test sets to create one data set.
+#####Merge the training and the test sets to create one data set.#####
 Load activity & feature labels, and raw X/y/subject train and test data sets

 ```r